HobnobMancer/cazy_webscraper/docs/apitutorial.rst

 .. code-block:: bash

-   cw_query_database cazy/cazyme.db csv --ec --sequences --classes GH,CE,CBM --kingdoms bacteria --ec_filter "3.2.1.23,3.2.1.37,3.2.1.85"
+   cazy_webscraper extract_data cazy/cazyme.db csv --ec --sequences --classes GH,CE,CBM --kingdoms bacteria --ec_filter "3.2.1.23,3.2.1.37,3.2.1.85"

 ----------------------
 Customising the output
 ----------------------

-By defauly ``cw_query_database`` only includes the GenBank accessions of the CAZymes matching the provided criteria in the final output.
+By defauly ``cazy_webscraper extract_data`` only includes the GenBank accessions of the CAZymes matching the provided criteria in the final output.
 Any combination of the following can also be included in the output:
 * CAZy class
 * CAZy family